davisonio/personal-digital-infrastructure/docs/setup-host.md

 This playbook runs the user role, runs the openssh role and then locks down root user.

-## 5. Run always.yml
+## 5. Run main.yml

-Run the always playbook and hopefully everything should be working on all hosts including the new one you added:
+Run the main playbook and hopefully everything should be working on all hosts including the new one you added:

 ```
-$ ansible-playbook always.yml
+$ ansible-playbook main.yml
 ```